wadmp/wadmp.github.io/src/gen3/explanations/troubleshooting/README.md

 # Troubleshooting

 ### Introduction

-**Connecting to Bootstrap Server:** is a process that enables the router to acquire certificates and keys, which are essential for connecting to the Management Server.
+**Connecting to Bootstrap Server** is a process that enables the router to acquire certificates and keys, which are essential for connecting to the Management Server.

 ### <font size="4"><b>Three different scenarios when a router fails to connect are described bellow:</b></font>